BrandeisMakerLab/Robotics_ZumoAutomation/Proximity/README.md

 	+ A printing method is also included

 + An example file is provided
-   +It prints the robot's position to its lcd
+   + It prints the robot's position to its lcd

 [The dependency library may be found here](http://pololu.github.io/zumo-32u4-arduino-library/)